Philippians (09): Confidence in What?

 Paul then reminds his readers that to know Christ means to know him the power of resurrection.
 Christ’s resurrection changes everything.
 It guarantee’s our resurrection, which gives us power and freedom to live differently.
 However it does not lead to triumphalism, but rather it leads us to join in the sufferings of Christ and become like him in his death.
 What does it mean for us to become like him in death?
 The answer is given in chapter 2, where it says Christ was humble and obedient to the point of death.
 That is the call of his followers.
 But we do this rejoicing, knowing that through our daily dying to self, through humility and obedience to God, we may attain the resurrection from the dead.

 Jared McNabb (M.Div.
-Westminster Theological Seminary) is the pastor of St. Paul's Independent Church (Millers, MD).
-He is a graduate of Lancaster Bible College, and has served as a Pastoral Intern at All Saints Church in Lancaster PA.
+Westminster Theological Seminary; B.A.
+Lancaster Bible College) is the pastor of Christ Church of Morgantown, (CREC) in Morganton, WV.
+He previously pastored St. Paul's Church (Millers, MD) and has served as a Pastoral Intern at All Saints Church (CREC) in Lancaster PA.